 Hence, here below you can find all the reasons why we can affirm that Iran’s new stealth plane, at least in the form that was showcased on Feb.
 2 during the Ten-Day Dawn ceremonies held in Tehran, is nothing more than a mock-up.

-- The cockpit is too simple: the front panel lacks the typical wirings while it features few instruments of a type you expect to find on small private planes.
+The cockpit is too simple: the front panel lacks the typical wiring while it features few instruments of a type you expect to find on small private planes.
 Some readers have noticed the airspeed indicator is limited to 300 MPH.

-- The nose and main landing gear seem to unretractable (although the hinge mechanism could be hidden by the door bay).
-Someone has pointed out the landing gear bays dimensions are such to be unable to accomodate the stowed gear but I found no way to verify this theory
+The nose and main landing gear seem not to be retractable (although the hinge mechanism could be hidden by the door bay).
+Someone has pointed out the landing gear bays dimensions are such to be unable to accommodate the stowed gear but I found no way to verify this theory

 Some Iranian readers have said the F-313 is not intended to be an actual plane but a drone.
 Maybe.